Fisherman Catches Woolly Mammoth Tooth, Auctions It to Help Ukraine

 While it does make for an awesome centerpiece served with lunch, he wasn't sure what to do with it until recently.

-With a humanitarian crisis unfolding in Ukraine, Rider decided to use the rare fossil for good.
-He's posted it for auction on eBay and will donate 100% of the proceeds.
+With a humanitarian crisis unfolding in Ukraine, Rider decided to use the rare fossil for good, posting it for auction on eBay.
+He plans to donate 100% of the proceeds.

 "I can't imagine what it is like for folks over there, so we found a charity that works with food, and our chefs know the chefs who started that," he said.